[EVENT] Presentation of the report Regulating under Uncertainty at the Consulate General of France in San Francisco

 3- testing, assessment, reporting and audit obligations

 • Testing and Assessment.
 S.B.
 1047 provided that, before using a model or making it publicly available, a developer is required to assess whether there is a possibility that the model could cause critical harm and to record and retain test results from these assessments such that third-parties are capable of duplicating these tests.
-Under the AI Act, providers of high-risk AI systems must establish a risk management system in line with Article 9.
+Under the AI Act, providers of high-risk AI systems must establish a risk management system, as provided by Article 9.
 This system must identify and analyze known and reasonably foreseeable risks that the high-risk AI system may pose to health, safety, or fundamental rights, and estimate and evaluate risks that could arise, particularly if the system is used under reasonably foreseeable conditions of misuse.
 Additionally, Article 55 requires providers of general-purpose AI (GPAI) models with systemic risks to assess and mitigate potential systemic risks and conduct model evaluations.

 • Compliance statements and third party audits.
 S.B.
 1047 required developers to submit annual compliance statements to the Attorney General.[12]
 In addition, beginning in 2026, all developers of covered models would be required to undergo independent third-party audits annually to ensure compliance with S.B.
 1047’s provisions.
 These audit reports must be retained for the duration of the model’s commercial or public use, plus an additional five years.
 Developers are required to publish redacted copies of their audit reports and to provide unredacted copies to the Attorney General on request.
 Although the EU AI Act’s implementing acts may require third-party participation, the Act does not generally mandate third-party audits, except in instances where a third-party conformity assessment is specifically required.
 Before deploying a high-risk AI system, providers must conduct a conformity assessment, which can be carried out either by the provider itself or by an accredited independent assessor, known as a “notified body.”
 Although a third-party assessment is compulsory only in specific instances, such as for biometric systems, providers are otherwise permitted to self-certify conformity, making the use of an independent third party optional.

 • Incident reporting.
-Developers must report safety incidents within 72 hours of discovery to the Attorney General.[13]
+S.B.
+1047 provided that developers must report safety incidents within 72 hours of discovery to the Attorney General.[13]
 An AI safety incident is defined as an incident that “demonstrably increases the risk of a critical harm occurring,” It must be reported no later than 72 hours following learning that the incident has occurred or learning facts “sufficient to establish a reasonable belief” that an incident has occurred.
 AI safety incidents would include: (1) a model autonomously engaging in behavior other than at the request of a user; (2) theft, misappropriation, malicious use, inadvertent release, unauthorized access, or escape of the model weights; (3) the critical failure of technical or administrative controls, including controls limiting the ability to modify a model; and (4) unauthorized use of a model to cause or materially enable critical harm.[14]
 Similarly, the EU AI Act mandates that providers of high-risk AI systems implement a system for reporting serious incidents.
 Providers of GPAI models with systemic risk must also report serious incidents and list possible corrective measures to address them.

 C. Sanctions